baptisteArno/typebot.io/ee/README.md

 This Enterprise edition exists mainly to prevent people to simply fork the project and re-sell it without providing any modifications.

 > ❗ WARNING: This repository is copyrighted (unlike the main repo).
-You are not allowed to use this code in your self-hosted instance of Typebot without obtaining a proper [license](https://typebot.io/enterprise-lead-form) first❗
+You are not allowed to use this code in your self-hosted instance of Sniper without obtaining a proper [license](https://sniper.io/enterprise-lead-form) first❗

 ### Configure STRIPE